Reward Machines for Deep RL in Noisy and Uncertain Environments: Experiments

-In Traffic Light, the Naive policy often runs the red light by driving in reverse to get through the intersection faster.
+\textbf{(R1) TDM performs well in all domains.} Using only a noisy abstraction model, TDM achieves similar sample efficiency and final performance to the Oracle agent that has access to the ground~truth.

+\textbf{(R2): RL makes little progress on any domain when the task structure is not exploited.} Specifically, Memory only (recurrent PPO in the deep RL environments) fails since it does not leverage the temporal and logical structure afforded by the RM.

+\textbf{(R3): The performance of Naive and IBU depends on the specific environment.} When the simplifying assumptions made by Naive or IBU are reasonable, these approaches can perform well.
+However, the use of these approaches under noisy abstraction models can also lead to dangerous or unintended outcomes (see Appendix~\ref{sec:behaviours} for a discussion).

+We now highlight the most notable qualitative behaviours that were observed.
+For a more in-depth discussion, refer to Appendix~\ref{sec:behaviours}.
+In Gold Mining, Naive often digs at the nearby cell believed to yield gold with 0.6 probability (but in actuality yielding iron pyrite) before immediately heading to the depot, and IBU repeatedly digs at the same cell to increase its belief of having obtained gold.
+On the other hand, TDM adopts a robust strategy of mining at multiple different cells to maximize its chance of having obtained gold.
+In Traffic Light, Naive often runs the red light by driving in reverse to get through the intersection faster.
 This shortcoming stems from its inability to represent uncertainty about running the red light.
 In Kitchen, IBU often stays in the foyer without ever entering the kitchen.
 Despite this, the RM state belief erroneously reflects that all chores have a high probability of being done.
 This is similar to Example~\ref{ibu_example}---each chore is initially ``clean'' with some small probability, and this is compounded over time by the incorrect independence assumption.
 In reality, the state of the chore is linked between timesteps (and doesn't change unless the agent intervenes).